AmineNeifer/instore/README.md

 ./bin/command
 ```

-You will be prompted to a ``CLI``, here is an example of the experience
+You will be prompted to a ``CLI``, that is able to invoke function from
+``instore/client/client.go`` here is an example of the experience
 ```
 [cmd]  Hello!
 I am excited to have you as a user :D Enjoy!
 [cmd]  You could use any of these commands